-People believed that these diets would raise cholesterol and cause heart disease because of the high fat content.
+Some people assert that these diets raise cholesterol and cause heart disease due to their high fat content.

-Here are the 10 proven health benefits of low-carb and ketogenic diets.
+Here are 10 proven health benefits of low-carb and ketogenic diets.

-Hunger is the single worst side effect of dieting.
+Hunger tends to be the worst side effect of dieting.

-It is one of the main reasons why many people feel miserable and eventually give up on their diets.
+It is one of the main reasons why many people feel miserable and eventually give up.

-One of the best things about eating low-carb is that it leads to an automatic reduction in appetite (1).
+However, low-carb eating leads to an automatic reduction in appetite (

-The studies consistently show that when people cut carbs and eat more protein and fat, they end up eating much fewer calories.
+Studies consistently show that when people cut carbs and eat more protein and fat, they end up eating far fewer calories (

 Cutting carbs is one of the simplest and most effective ways to lose weight.

-Studies show that people on low-carb diets lose more weight, faster, than people on low-fat diets... even when the low-fat dieters are actively restricting calories.
+Studies illustrate that people on low-carb diets lose more weight, faster, than those on low-fat diets — even when the latter are actively restricting calories.

-One of the reasons for this is that low-carb diets tend to get rid of excess water from the body.
-Because they lower insulin levels, the kidneys start shedding excess sodium, leading to rapid weight loss in the first week or two (3, 4).
+This is because low-carb diets act to rid excess water from your body, lowering insulin levels and leading to rapid weight loss in the first week or two (

-Not all fat in the body is the same.
+Not all fat in your body is the same.

-It's where that fat is stored that determines how it will affect our health and risk of disease.
+Where fat is stored determines how it affects your health and risk of disease.

 Over time, this should lead to a drastically reduced risk of heart disease and type 2 diabetes.

-It is well known that fasting triglycerides, how much we have of them in the blood after an overnight fast, are a strong heart disease risk factor (10).
+It is well known that high fasting triglycerides — levels in the blood after an overnight fast — are a strong heart disease risk factor (

 High-density lipoprotein (HDL) is often called the “good” cholesterol.

-In one study in type 2 diabetics, 95.2% had managed to reduce or eliminate their glucose-lowering medication within 6 months (34).
+In one study in people with type 2 diabetes, 95% had reduced or eliminated their glucose-lowering medication within six months (

-If you are currently on blood sugar lowering medication, then talk to your doctor before making changes to your carbohydrate intake, because your dosage may need to be adjusted in order to prevent hypoglycemia.
+If you take blood sugar medication, talk to your doctor before making changes to your carb intake, as your dosage may need to be adjusted to prevent hypoglycemia.

-The metabolic syndrome is a medical condition that is highly associated with the risk of diabetes and heart disease.
+Metabolic syndrome is a condition highly associated with your risk of diabetes and heart disease.

 - Abdominal obesity